Students

 reminds us that engineers are humans too.

-Zheng Dong is a pioneer in using machine learning in the service of computer security.
+Zheng Dong was a pioneer in using machine learning in the service of computer security.

 His dissertation applied machine learning to the detection of phishing sites (using certificate analysis), rogues certificates, and banking certificates.